solargrammars/solargrammars.github.io/_drafts/color-gates.md

 as the most probable reference.
 But then, how to turn a plain version of `white` in to `haunted milk`.
 Here is where it relies my main hypothesis on the usefulness of the gating mechanism.
-I am expecting a model that is only character based word based to fail as I consider necessary for the model to play a bit with a more flexible representation of the description.
+I am expecting a model that is only character-based or only  word-based to fail as I consider necessary for the model to play a bit with a more flexible representation of the description.